Aman7123/resty-yubikey-auth/README.md

 ### Verification Backend
 This plugin utilizes the [Yubico WSAPI](https://developers.yubico.com/wsapi/2.0/otp/verify-otp.html) to verify the OTP.

-After verification from Yubico the `YUBIKEYS_AUTHORIZED_KEYS` from the environment is used to authorize the "user".
+After verification from Yubico the `YUBIKEY_AUTHORIZED_KEYS` from the environment is used to authorize the "user".

 ### OTP Input Form